GrigorisLionis/ika-stats-parser/README.md

 DISTRIBUTION OF INSURED POPULATION, AVERAGE EMPLOYMENT (DAYS), AVERAGE WAGE & AVERAGE MONTHLY MONETARY EARNIGS BY OCCUPATION & SEX
 The script iterates over all pdf on the current directory and outputs a result.out file The data is not owned by the author, so the are not to be supposed to be on the public domain.
 Use at your own discretion/risk
-The file is readily readable using any statistics software Bear in mind that in ist current form the file is uncleaned.
+The file is readily readable using any statistics software (we use R in the following snipset) Bear in mind that in ist current form the file is uncleaned.
 Empty and metadata rows are included
 > res<-read.csv(file="results.out",sep=";",comment.char="#",header=FALSE,stringsAsFactors = FALSE)%>% as_tibble()